NATF COVID-19 VACCINE POSITION STATEMENT

 - Infectious diseases spread quickly within communities that have high numbers of unvaccinated people.
 As more people become vaccinated, disease transmission from person to person declines, which is known as herd immunity.
 When we achieve herd immunity, we protect the most vulnerable people in our society, including the elderly and those who have weakened immune systems.

 - The available COVID-19 vaccines are safe and effective.
 The U.S. Food and Drug Administration (FDA) has stringent standards that vaccine developers must meet.
 All vaccines that are distributed in the U.S. are rigorously tested in large clinical trials and continue to be monitored.
-[Individuals are encouraged to contact their healthcare provider if they have questions or concerns about the J&J vaccine.]
+[Individuals are encouraged to contact their healthcare provider if they have questions or concerns about any of the available vaccines.]

 - Even though more people are getting vaccinated, we must continue to wear masks in public, socially distance, and frequently wash our hands.